 Budget caps aren't as straightforward as they might seem.

-Daily budget caps on campaigns help to manage costs, making sure you don’t exceed your target spend.
+Daily budget caps on campaigns help manage costs, ensuring you don’t exceed your target spend.

 If you've set a budget cap and your campaign is "limited by budget", Google will charge you for clicks until you run out of money for that day.
-By default, Google will do her best to allocate clicks evenly over each 24-hour period.
+By default, Google will do its best to allocate clicks evenly over every 24 hours.